lindseysim/interaction-handler/README.md

 ##### End interaction vs. interrupt

 Ending an interaction simply ends the interaction.
 Interrupting the interaction attempts to end the interaction but may be rejected depending on whether a `checkInterrupt` callback exists for the interaction and is therein canceled.
-However, if confirmed, interrupt will eventually route to `endInteraction()`.
-Additionally, the default state of an `endInteraction()` call is that it is not a 'cancel' event.
-An interaction ended through `interrupt()` sets the `cancel` parameter to `true`.
+If it exists and returns a confirmed response, the interrupt will eventually route to `endInteraction()`.

+The default state of an `endInteraction()` call is that it is not a 'cancel' event.
+An interaction ended through `interrupt()` sets the `cancel` parameter passed to the hook as `true`.
+See the definition for the [`interactionEnd` hook](API.md#interactionEnd).

-##### Default listeners
+##### Generic hooks

-Default listeners that are always triggered on starting or ending an interaction can be applied through `onInteractionStart()` and `onInteractionEnd()`.
+[Generic hooks](API.md#generic-hooks) that are always triggered on starting or ending an interaction can be set on the interaction handler itself with [`onInteractionStart`](API.md#nteractionHandler+onInteractionStart) and [`onInteractionEnd`](API.md#nteractionHandler+onInteractionEnd).

-The default start interaction event listener is called immediately before starting the interaction itself (that is, before the interaction specific `interactionStart` callback) and may return `false` to cancel the interaction start.
-The default end interaction event listener is called after ending the interaction.
+The generic start hook is called immediately before starting the interaction itself (that is, before the interaction specific `interactionStart` hook) and may return `false` to cancel the interaction start.
+The generic end interaction hook is called after ending the interaction.

-Additionally, there you may add default event listeners to clear and update events with `onClear()` and `onUpdate()`.
+Additionally, there you may add generic hooks to clear and update events with [`onClear`](API.md#nteractionHandler+onClear) and [`onUpdate`](API.md#nteractionHandler+onUpdate).

-The *on-clear* listener if called before the default end interaction listener, but may be suppressed with `suppressClear` parameter in `endInteraction()` is `true`.
+The generic on-clear hook if called before the generic end interaction hook, but may be suppressed by setting the `suppressClear` parameter in `endInteraction()` to `true`.

-The *on-update* listener is called last and is unique in that it gets passed the ended interaction name-key and, if it exists, any object returned by the interaction specific `interactionEnd` callback, or the exception if said callback errored.
+The generic on-update hook is called last and is unique in that it gets passed the ended interaction name-key and, if it exists, any object returned by the interaction specific `interactionEnd` hook, or the exception if said callback errored.

 ##### Error handling